 The main benefit of a mutual consent divorce is that it’s much more straightforward and can be a shorter process than a contested divorce.
 This makes it ideal for couples who want to separate and avoid a lengthy court battle.

-On average, a mutual consent divorce takes around four to six months if there’s no mediation or disputes.
+A mutual consent divorce takes around four to six months if there’s no mediation or disputes.
 A traditional divorce may take more than a year to resolve.

 What Is Divorce by Mutual Consent?